A Note from the Music Director

 Special thanks to those businesses who are generously providing the Tastings@IntimateVoices for the 2016-2017 concert series:

 Thanks also to both the North Riverdale Merchants Association and the Kingsbridge-Riverdale-Van Cortlandt Development Corp. for their advice and encouragement.
 Please support their members.

 Support Music for Kids and in the Community

 When you subscribe to the Saturday evening series, please consider our Music-for-the-Community Package.
 We believe exposing children to the beauty and excitement of chamber music can inspire their participation in and enjoyment of music-making of all kinds for years to come.
-And this season we hope to continue our efforts to bring music to our neighbors in nursing and rehab facilities who are not able to come to our home at CSAIR—last season we returned to the James J. Peters VA Medical Center and went to two area nursing homes.
+And this season we hope to continue our efforts to bring music to our neighbors in nursing and rehab facilities who are not able to come to our home at CSAIR—last season we returned to the James J. Peters VA Medical Center and went to several area nursing homes.
 But to make these community-building programs possible and available for all, we need your help.

 $180: includes 2 subscriptions to our 3-concert season series, plus a $60 donation (tax-deductible to extent permissible by law) to help underwrite the Community Outreach Programs, now in their 6th year, bringing music to area rehab and nursing facilities, and also featuring our free Family Programs.